MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/threat-analytics.md

 ![Screenshot of threat analytics dashboard.](../../media/threat-analytics/ta_dashboard_mtp.png)

 _Threat analytics dashboard.
-You can also click the Search icon to key in a keyword related to the threat analytics report that you'd like to read._
+You can also select the Search icon to key in a keyword that's related to the threat analytics report that you'd like to read._

 ## View a threat analytics report